dcpedit/redherring/solenoid/README.md

 # Solenoid Edition
-This is an experimental version of the keyboard that supports a solenoid
+This is an experimental version of the keyboard that supports a solenoid.
+The files were created with KiCad 6.

 ## Additional components